Transformation Journeys: The Reasons Why and the Art of How

 “Why” is the most fundamental question in a transformation.
 Albrecht Enders explained that transformation deals with the idea of discontinuous change – which creates threats for the business but also opens up a host of opportunities.
 Today, the two most critical questions for companies are: (1) how do we manage the core business for growth, and (2) how do we create viable future businesses and build the required capabilities to do so?

 Whereas market leaders exhibit incumbent inertia, disruptive players move quickly with a completely different mindset, offer new types of customer value and capture revenue in diverse ways.
 For incumbents, many factors that create efficiency in running the day-to-day business and a successful culture in a stable environment are the most detrimental during disruptive market shifts.
 Needless to say, they find themselves at a “fork in the road,” and they have to make difficult choices and trade-offs, especially while protecting the time and resources for the core business.

 The drive for transformation stems from a combination of the personal drive of the leadership, the organizational desire and the environmental opportunity.
 In most cases, the transformation journey is led by a new CEO, but there could be two other trigger points: (1) from the board when the total shareholder return starts to drop and a turnaround is essential, and (2) when value recovery becomes crucial after a company has been operating in cost optimization mode for a long time.
 Organizations tend to be reactive, working harder and harder and becoming exhausted.
 Instead, they need to be proactive and get ahead of the challenges and opportunities in volatile times.

 When new technologies emerge, companies have a lot of options but there is little certainty about what is going to unfold.
 By the time the certainty increases, not many options are left.
 This is the dilemma that companies face.
-It is possible to set up a systematic mechanism or 'trip wires' to force a conversation and make decisions.
+It is possible to set up a systematic mechanism to force a conversation and make decisions.